-If you want to buy an iPhone: These prices represent what you should expect to pay on a marketplace or from someone locally.
-If you can find a price lower than these you’re probably getting a good deal.
-A price much higher you’ll probably want to pass on.
+These prices represent what you should expect to pay for a pre-owned iPhone on a resale marketplace or from someone locally.
+If you can find a price lower than these, you’re probably getting a good deal.
+If the price is much higher, however, you’ll probably want to take a pass.